Olives and olive trees were important in Bible times and Scripture, providing food, ointment, illumination, and in the making of soap.

 And this is how God would have us be.

-5 olive tree traits to cultivate for firmly rooted faith:
+Five traits of the olive tree to cultivate for firmly rooted faith:

 1. Be well-rooted.